Zero-Creates-Devlopment/Chaster-API-To-Resonite/README.md

 6. Click "Fetch Locks"
 7. Select your lock from the dropdown
 8. Click "Save Lock"
+9. Choose the time You want To add in seconds in the field then add that time to save (this will actually add the time so sorry)

 - The .env file is created automatically in the same folder as the .exe
 - On subsequent runs, your token and lock are restored automatically